 1 Q. And, Earl, in the High Court decision which is Exhibit 16 on page 108, the judge talks 2 about accepting the findings of abuse.
 And he accepted that it occurred on 13 occasions.
 3 How did you feel when the Court accepted the findings?
 4 A. I thought I finally got there and that justice was going to be done, and that it was going to 5 be all over.
 But once they used their technical decisions and that to-the Statute of 6 Limitations Act and barring from ACC and that, it turned out that I was wrong and I've just 7 been suffering ever since.
 8 Q. And so despite finding that the abuse had occurred, at paragraph 113 you talk about the 9 basis for the case actually failing.
-Can you read 113 and following, paragraph 113 and 0 following?
-1 A. "Despite this, the judge accepted the evidence of the Crown's psychiatrist experts and also 2 that I had not proved on the balance of probabilities that it had a material impact and that 3 my early childhood experiences are dominant, if not the overwhelming cause of my 4 difficulties.
-To me it was extraordinary for the judge to accept I had been physically and 5 sexually abused repeatedly over a number of years but that it hadn't had any effect on my 6 life.
+Can you read 113 and following, paragraph 113 and 10 following?
+11 A. "Despite this, the judge accepted the evidence of the Crown's psychiatrist experts and also 12 that I had not proved on the balance of probabilities that it had a material impact and that 13 my early childhood experiences are dominant, if not the overwhelming cause of my 14 difficulties.
+To me it was extraordinary for the judge to accept I had been physically and 15 sexually abused repeatedly over a number of years but that it hadn't had any effect on my 16 life.
 I could not believe that finding then and still can't today.
-17 The judge found that our claim was barred under both the Limitation Act and the 8 ACC legislation, so we were not entitled to any damages.
-Our notice of appeal challenged 9 all of the judge's findings on these defences.
+17 The judge found that our claim was barred under both the Limitation Act and the 18 ACC legislation, so we were not entitled to any damages.
+Our notice of appeal challenged 19 all of the judge's findings on these defences.
 20 On the question of us continuing to bring the claim, the judge said that our claim 21 was far from an abuse of process".
 It was an abuse of children, that's what it was.
 22 "The Crown tried to get a costs order against my brother Paul for \$42,917 which 23 was opposed by our lawyer.
 The Crown said that this was because of his failure to discover 24 documents relating to his claim against Presbyterian Support Services and which caused the 25 defendant additional costs.
 This caused considerable alarm.
 We had no money and 26 understood that although we were funded by legal aid, technically Paul could be asked to 27 pay these costs.
 The judge refused to award costs personally against Paul.
-28 Unfortunately, because our case failed due to the Limitation Act and ACC 29 defences, the legal aid we had been granted when we filed our claim in 1999 was 30 withdrawn.
-31 Legal aid asked me to repay just under \$3,000 which I did with WINZ deducting 32 \$5 a week from my benefit until the full amount was repaid.
-33 We didn't have access to legal aid for our Court of Appeal case and Sonja Cooper did this for us without payment.
+28 Unfortunately, because our case failed due to the Limitation Act and ACC withdrawn.

+Legal aid asked me to repay just under \$3,000 which I did with WINZ deducting \$5 a week from my benefit until the full amount was repaid.